-Certain foods can help treat constipation, a common condition marked by infrequent bowel movements.
+Certain foods can help treat constipation, a common condition marked by infrequent bowel movements and pellet stools.
 On the other hand, some foods or dietary habits can worsen constipation or increase your constipation risk.
 Although constipation may require medical treatment in some cases, most people can ease constipation by making lifestyle changes and choosing the right foods.
 Also see Natural Remedies for Constipation.

 1) Fiber-Rich Foods

 Following a diet high in fiber-rich foods helps protect against constipation, according to the National Institutes of Health (NIH).
 By consuming 20 to 35 grams of fiber daily, you can help your digestive system to form soft, bulky stool that is easy to pass.
 The American Academy of Family Physicians recommends slowly increasing your intake of high-fiber foods in order to prevent bloating, cramping, and gas.

 Foods high in fiber include whole grains (such as brown rice, barley, and quinoa), certain vegetables and fruits (especially dried fruits), flaxseed, and legumes (such as beans and lentils).
 Here's a look at the amount of fiber found in specific foods that may help with constipation:

 - navy beans (9.5 grams of fiber per ½ cup)

 - kidney beans (8.2 grams of fiber per ½ cup)

 - pinto beans (7.7 grams of fiber per ½ cup)

 - sweet potatoes (4.8 grams in one medium sweet potato)

 - pears (4.4 grams in one small pear)